openNDS/openNDS/docs/source/config.rst

 This is commonly referred to as a Walled Garden.

 A Walled Garden can be configured either:
- * Manually for known ip addresses
+ * Manually; for known IP addresses

- * Autonomously from a list of FQDNs and ports
+ * Autonomously; from a list of FQDNs and ports

 Manual Walled Garden configuration